 Trainee South is a regional trainee program that aims to attract, retain and develop highly skilled talent to the southern region of Norway.

-Human resources: The program is mainly run by one manager.
-Additionally, the program hires an external company to facilitate the recruitment process and the mentoring sessions.
+Human resources: the program is run by one manager and external companies are involved in the recruitment process and mentoring sessions.

-Economic resources: The participating companies pay a participation fee, in addition to the trainee salary of any train
+Economic resources: participating companies pay a participation fee, in addition to the salary of the trainees

 Evidence of success